-You’re in the shower, and everything’s splendid: The water’s warm, the scent’s uplifting and you’re belting out your favorite showertime tune.
-But then, a stray drop of shampoo lands in your eye, feeling like the red-hot soapy trident of Satan himself.
-What makes this stuff hurt so dang bad?
+You’re in the shower and everything’s splendid: The water’s warm, the scent’s uplifting and you’re belting out your favorite shower-time tune.
+But then, out of nowhere, a stray drop of shampoo soars into your eye, feeling like the red-hot soapy trident of Satan himself.
+What makes this stuff hurt so dang bad, anyway?

 “It’s about the pH level,” the American Optometric Association told us in an email, referring to the scientific measure of how acidic or basic a substance is.
 “The normal eye pH is 7-7.4, which is in the neutral range.
 When the pH is above that, it’s basic; below is acidic.
 Shampoos tend to be acidic [since basic detergents, like industrial cleaners, would damage the hair], so soap components make it more uncomfortable and irritate the eye.”